MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 ---

-# Get started with CLU integration
+# Get started with language understanding

-This topic includes step-by-step procedures you need to get started with CLU integration.
+This topic includes step-by-step procedures you need to get started with [CLU integration](advanced-clu-integration.md).
 Let’s get started.

 Below are the steps to create a bot using an existing CLU model: